abdulmoizlakhani/typescript-projects-panaverse/project02_atm/readme.md

 ## Tech

-cli-atm-machine uses a number of open source projects to work properly:
+atm-machine-cli uses a number of open source projects to work properly:

 - chalk
 - chalk-animation